-H&D Wireless Receives Order for Revolutionary EU Project for Osteoarthritis Treatment-order Value SEK 5.5 m
+H&D Wireless Receives Order for Revolutionary EU Project for Osteoarthritis Treatment-order Value SEK 5.5 M

 About H&D Wireless:

-H&D Wireless is a Swedish provider of Internet and Things technology and services (IoT) and Real-time positioning (RTLS + GPS) with Griffin IoT cloud platform and GEPS.
-H & D Wireless was founded in 2009 and has over 1 million wireless products delivered so far for IoT and M2M solutions worldwide.
+H&D Wireless is a Swedish provider of Internet of Things technology and services (IoT) and Real-time positioning (RTLS + GPS) with Griffin IoT cloud platform and GEPS.
+H&D Wireless was founded in 2009 and has over 1 million wireless products delivered so far for IoT and M2M solutions worldwide.
 The company develops and delivers solutions that digitize and visualize physical processes, identifying, among other things, the handling of materials, tools and machines with its proprietary GEPS (Griffin Enterprise Positioning Service) solution.
-H&D Wireless shares are listed on Nasdaq First North in Stockholm since December 2017
+H&D Wireless shares are listed on Nasdaq First North in Stockholm since December 2017.